Does car insurance cover hitting a pole?

-If your car insurance policy includes collision coverage, then you should be covered for the cost to repair your vehicle after hitting a pole.
+If your car insurance policy includes collision coverage, you should be covered for repairing your vehicle after hitting a pole.
 Collision covers physical damage to your vehicle caused by an accident involving another vehicle or a stationary object.
 Your liability coverage may also cover the damage to the pole, depending on the circumstances of the accident.

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

-If I hit a pole, do I need to call the police?
+If I hit a pole, do I call the police?

 What happens if you hit a pole and leave?